Umami Pot

 What is Uiro?

 Uiro is a traditional Japanese sweet that is rectangular in shape and primarily made from flour (or starch) and sugar.
-Traditionally, this sweet is made using a steamer, but when making it at home, it is commonly cooked in the microwave.
+Traditionally, this dessert is made using a steamer, but when making it at home, it is commonly cooked in the microwave.
 It has a moderately sweet taste and a glutinous texture, making it appealing even to those who don't prefer overly sweet desserts.

-Since it requires only a few ingredients and is easy to make, it is also a great option for beginners who have never made sweets before.
+Since it requires only a few ingredients and is easy to make, it is also a great option for beginners who have never made desserts before.
 By adding extra ingredients, you can create a variety of unique flavors as well.

 Differences in texture